python-telegram-bot/python-telegram-bot/docs/source/inclusions/bot_methods.rst

       - Used for logging out from cloud Bot API server
     * - :meth:`~telegram.Bot.get_file`
       - Used for getting basic info about a file
+    * - :meth:`~telegram.Bot.get_available_gifts`
+      - Used for getting information about gifts available for sending
     * - :meth:`~telegram.Bot.get_me`
       - Used for getting basic information about the bot
     * - :meth:`~telegram.Bot.get_star_transactions`